treeverse/lakeFS/docs/howto/garbage-collection.md

 1. Objects that were uploaded to lakeFS and deleted.
 2. Objects that were uploaded to lakeFS and were overridden.

+While we tried to make the uncommitted GC a server-only solution, we couldn't find a sustainable way to achieve that.
+See discussion on the original [design PR](https://github.com/treeverse/lakeFS/pull/4015).
+{: .note}

 The uncommitted GC will not clean:
 1. Committed objects.
 For committed objects cleanup see [above](#what-gets-collected)
 2. Everything mentioned in [what does not get collected](#what-does-_not_-get-collected)

+### Prerequisites

+1. lakeFS server version must be at least <TODO>.
+If your version is lower, you should first upgrade.
+2.

 To run the uncommitted GC job run:
   ```bash